Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-Figure~\ref{fig:fig5} demonstrates how for a given time $t=t_\mathrm{break}$, the horizontal distance between consecutive curves from left to right increases nonlinearly.
-This means that $N_T$ needed to accurately track $S_1^z(t)$ via the truncated HP transformation increases nonlinearly with the number of HP bosons $N_\mathrm{mag}$ present in the system.
-Since we use logarithmic scale for the ordinate axis of Fig.~\ref{fig:fig5}, a roughly constant slope of all curves suggests \mbox{$t_\mathrm{break} \propto e^{N_T}$}.
-This indicates that with increasing time more and more magnon-magnon interaction terms become relevant within $\Hat{H}_\mathrm{int}$, so they have to be included by increasing $N_T$.
-While small $N_T$ greatly simplifies MBPT for electron-boson interacting systems~\cite{Marini2018}, using \mbox{$N_T=1$--$5$} allows one to track dynamics of localized spins only up to time \mbox{$t_\mathrm{break} \approx 1.5\hbar/ J_\mathrm{H} \approx 15.0$ fs} (for \mbox{$J_\mathrm{H} = 0.1$ eV}).
-This is insufficient to model even ultrafast optical manipulation of magnetism requiring simulation times of few tens of fs~\cite{Siegrist2019}, and it is much further away from current-driven magnetization dynamics via spin torque which occurs on $\sim 1$ ns time scales~\cite{Ralph2008,Berkov2008}.
+Figure~\ref{fig:fig5} demonstrates how for a given breakdown-time \mbox{$t=t_\mathrm{break}$}, the horizontal distance between consecutive curves from left to right increases nonlinearly.
+This means that $N_T$ needed to accurately track $\langle \hat{S}_1^z \rangle (t)$ via the truncated HP transformation increases nonlinearly with the number of HP bosons $N_\mathrm{mag}$ excited in the system.
+On the other hand, if we consider the roughly constant slope `$p$' of each curve in Fig.~\ref{fig:fig5} (for the part before a sudden jump), and note the logarithmic scale for the ordinate axis of Fig.~\ref{fig:fig5}, we can conclude that \mbox{$t_\mathrm{break} \propto \exp({pN_T})$}.
+At first sight, the exponential dependence of $t_\mathrm{break}$ on $N_T$ appears to be favorable i.e., by using larger values of $N_T$ (and hence including more and more multi-magnon terms), we can increase $t_\mathrm{break}$ exponentially and yield accurate dynamics for longer times.
+However, to obtain a practically tractable MBPT for electron-boson interacting systems~\cite{Marini2018} a small $N_T$ is required but Fig.~\ref{fig:fig5} shows that using small \mbox{$N_T=1$--$5$} allows one to track dynamics of localized spins only up to time \mbox{$t_\mathrm{break} \approx 1.5\hbar/ J_H \approx 15.0$ fs} (for \mbox{$J_H = 0.1$ eV}).
+This is insufficient to model even ultrafast optical manipulation of magnetism requiring simulation times \mbox{$\sim 10$ fs}~\cite{Siegrist2019}, and it is much further away from current-driven magnetization dynamics via spin torque which occurs on $\sim 1$ ns time scales~\cite{Ralph2008,Berkov2008}.